kaushik9038/full-stack-coding-challenge/fullstack-agent-challenge/README.md

 - `GET /tasks` returns task history.
 - `GET /tasks/{id}` returns one task with the full execution trace.

-The routing is rule-based and pretty lightweight on purpose.
+The routing is rule-based and lightweight on purpose.

 - Tools are registered through a small registry.
 - Each tool carries its own scoring logic, so the controller does not need to know all the details.
+- The scoring logic of each tool is a numeric value based on specific keywords it can find on the task request
 - The controller compares scores and picks the best one.
-- If a request has more than one intent in it, the controller just uses the first one it detects in the sentence and runs that.
-A bit opinionated maybe, but better than failing the whole thing for this kind of demo.
+- If a request has more than one intent in it, the controller compares the scoring from the tools and the highest scorer is awarded the task.

 Right now there are 3 tools: